ragart-uoc/uoc-m7.459-pec1-3/README.md

-# UOC - M7.459 - PEC1
+# UOC - M7.459 - PEC1-3

-The Unity project for the PEC1 activity
+The Unity project for the PEC1, PEC2 and PEC3 activities